No Limits, Only Possibilities

 Local Governing Body

 Welcome to Governance at West Hill Primary Academy

-The Chair of the Board of Trustees is Mr Philip Vander Gucht.
+The Chair of the Board of Trustees is Mr Philip Vander Gucht

-The Accounting Officer of the Trust is Mr Garry Ratcliffe, Chief Executive Officer.
+The Accounting Officer of the Trust is Mr Garry Ratcliffe, Chief Executive Officer

 Meet Our Governors

-Adam Browne (Community Governor)
+Adam Browne (Vice-Chair, Community Governor)

 Adam has lived in Dartford all his life, attending West Hill Primary School and Dartford Grammar School for Boys.
 He is a Safeguarding Manager for a Local Authority and has spent a significant part of his career working with vulnerable young people and adults from troubled backgrounds.
 Adam is married with 3 children, the youngest of whom is currently at West Hill.

-Niki Lawson (Parent Governor)
+Niki Lawson (Board of Trustees Appointed Governor)